top of page

 Top- Awards

-Through out the year that are different awards given to organizations/farms/programs who show commitment to conservation.
+Throughout the year, there are different awards given to organizations, farms, and programs that show commitment to conservation.

-Below are receipts within New Castle County who have been recognized for their on-going efforts.
+Below are the recipients within New Castle County who have been recognized for their ongoing efforts.

-This award recognizes those farms which demonstrate outstanding stewardship and conservation practices done in partnership with New Castle Conservation District.
+This award recognizes landowners and entities that have demonstrated outstanding stewardship and conservation practices done in partnership with New Castle Conservation District (NCCD).

 Governor's Conservation Awards